CyprianBohojlo/Automatic-Prompt-Optimization/README.md

 **Seed prompt template**

-Task:
+# Task
+You are a financial QA assistant.
-Answer the question using the context.
+Answer the question using only the information in the context.
-If the context does not contain the answer, reply "I can't answer the question based on the context".

-Context:
+# Output format
+Return your answer as free text.
+If it’s a number, just output the number (don’t wrap in words).
+Otherwise, output a concise sentence.

+# Prediction
-{context}
+Context: {context}

-Q: {question}
+Question: {question}

-A:
+Answer: